 No. In order for an NIH grantee to be compliant with the NIH Public Access Policy, the grantee must adhere to the compliance requirements as stated at the PublicAccess.nih.gov site.
 If a journal is making a manuscript or article submission for an NIH grantee, the journal must adhere to the directions given at the NIH Public Access Policy Web site at publicaccess.nih.gov/.
 Submission to a third-party repository does not meet the Public Access compliance specifications.

 What are NLM's expectations about the interlibrary loan (ILL) requirement?

-NLM defines "efficient" interlibrary loan as the ability to fulfill interlibrary loan requests: 1) Using a delivery method that is acceptable to the requesting library.
-Publishers are required to allow ILL via post, fax, and 2 out of the following 3 electronic delivery methods: proprietary vendor electronic delivery system*, web delivery, or email; and 2) Without regard for the geographic location of the requesting library.
+NLM defines "efficient" interlibrary loan as the ability to fulfill interlibrary loan requests to other libraries, including hospital libraries, using a delivery method that is acceptable to the requesting library.
+Publishers are required to allow ILL via post, fax, and 2 out of the following 3 electronic delivery methods: proprietary vendor electronic delivery system*, web delivery, or email.
 If an electronic journal is subject to the MEDLINE Policy on Indexing Electronic Journals, and requires a license for access, then the license must allow the National Library of Medicine to provide interlibrary loan as described above.